anezkaklust/garsoft/README.md

 ## Building GArSoft from Source -- all other dependencies in CVMFS

 To set up a new test release for doing development in your own area, execute the following commands (or put them in a shell script) to set up a new development area.
+These instructions are tested to work on the current version in the head of develop.
+If you are working with a private test release made before September 27, 2021, you may need to use the old mrb version.
+After sourcing the DUNE setup script, unsetup mrb and setup mrb -o.
+Or make a new test release with the latest software.

 ```
 source /cvmfs/dune.opensciencegrid.org/products/dune/setup_dune.sh
-unsetup mrb
-setup mrb -o
 mkdir <new empty directory>
 cd <new emtpy directory>
 export MRB_PROJECT=garsoft